shrekdad/shrekdad.github.io/pp.md

 ---

-By using Wasabi, you acknowledge that you have read and understood this Privacy Policy.
+By using River, you acknowledge that you have read and understood this Privacy Policy.